bdastur/notes/aws/readme.md

 #### Recovery:
 * RDS allows you to recover your DB quickly from automated or manual DB snapshots.
 * You cannot restore from a Db snapshot to an existing DB instance.
-A network DB instance is created when you restore.
+A new DB instance is created when you restore.
 * When you restore a DB instance, only the default DB parameter and SG are associated with the restored instance.
-* When using automated backups, RDS combines the daily backups performed during your maintenance window in conjunction with transaction logs, to enable you to restore your DB instance to any point during your retention period, typically upto last 5 mintues.
+* When using automated backups, RDS combines the daily backups performed during your maintenance window in conjunction with transaction logs, to enable you to restore your DB instance to any point during your retention period, typically up to last 5 minutes.

 #### HA with Multi AZ Deployment:
-* You can select Multip AZ Deployment as an option when creating a DB instance.
+* You can select Multi AZ Deployment as an option when creating a DB instance.
 * Primary instance is created in one AZ, while a secondary instance is created in another AZ.
 * RDS automatically replicates data from master Db to slave Db using synchronous replication.
 * RDS detects and automatically recovers from the most common failure scenarios.
 * RDS performs an automatic failover in following cases:
-  * Loss of availabilityin primary AZ.
+  * Loss of availability in primary AZ.
   * Loss of network connectivity to primary db.
   * Compute unit failure on primary DB.
   * Storage failure on primary db.